Updates

 Consider the following statements about the UNDP report on West Asia conflict:

-1. The report estimates that India could lose up to 1.5 years of HDI progress due to the conflict.
+1. The report estimates that India's poverty rate could rise by 0.3 percentage points due to the conflict.

 Which of the above statements is/are correct?